Rigidity of non-renormalizable Newton maps: Introduction

+There are two remarks. (i) The dynamic of renormalizable part of Newton maps is based on a polynomial and the rigidity of polynomials is a difficult question; see \cite{McMbook} and others. (ii) One of the main challenges for generalizing Theorems \ref{th:NILF} and \ref{th:conjugate} to other families is the construction of puzzles.
+For Newton map, the key propery that it has just one non-attracting fixed point enables us to construct invariant graphs and puzzles.

-{\bf Sketch of the proof of Theorem 2}~: We assume (by contradiction) that $f$ admits an invariant line field $\mu$.
-We consider the graph invariant graph $G$ constructed in \cite{WYZ} for Newton maps of any degree.
-It allows to build the Branner-Hubbard-Yoccoz puzzles for such Newton map.
-Then using distortion properties as well as Kozlovski-Shen-vanStrien's enhanced nests puzzles and the Kahn-Lyubich covering Lemma, we get that the diameter of the puzzles pieces goes to zero in the non-renormalizable case.
-Finally, using that the shape of the puzzle pieces is bounded, we can prove that either $\mu(z)= 0 $ or $\mu$ is not almost continuous at $z$.
+The proof of Theorem \ref{th:NILF} is sketched as follows.
+Assume by contradiction that $f$ admits an invariant line field $\mu$.
+The invariant graphs $G$ constructed in \cite{WYZ} for Newton maps of arbitrary degrees allow us to build the puzzles.
+Then by means of distortion properties of holomorphic maps as well as Kozlovski-Shen-vanStrien's \emph{enhanced nests} and Kahn-Lyubich's covering Lemma, we may give a good control of the puzzle geometry.
+Finally, by a criterion in \cite{Shen}, we can prove that either $\mu(z)= 0 $ or $\mu$ is not almost continuous at a point $z\in\mc{J}_f$.
 This finally implies that $\mu=0$.

-1 em {\bf The paper is organized as follows} : In sections 2 and 3 we recall the dynamics of Newton maps and present the construction of invariant graphs for Newton maps as well as the puzzle related to the graph\,; in sections 4 and 5 we recall some distortion lemmas for holomorphic maps and the properties of Kozlovski-Shen-vanStrien's enhanced nests puzzles that we will apply in the case of this new puzzle system\,; in section 6 we prove Theorems 1 and 2.